Painters

 Primary sources

-1. Balthasar de Monconys.
-Journal des voyages de Monsieur de Monconys, 1666 (French) [diary].
+1. Balthasar de Monconys, Journal des voyages de Monsieur de Monconys, 1666.
 French diplomat and traveler.
-His published journal contains the earliest documented contemporary account of a Vermeer studio visit, August 1663.
-Establishes that Vermeer was already highly priced but extremely slow.
+Earliest documented contemporary account of a Vermeer studio visit.

-2. Pieter Teding van Berkhout.
-Fragments of the diary, 1669 (Dutch) [diary].
-Hague gentleman whose two 1669 diary entries on Vermeer—the only known second contemporary first-person record of a studio visit—emphasize the perspective as the most striking aspect of the paintings.
+2. Pieter Teding van Berkhout, Fragments of the diary, 1669.
+Hague gentleman whose two 1669 diary entries on Vermeer — the only known second contemporary first-person record of a studio visit.

-3. Catharina Bolnes.
-Inventory of the Vermeer household, 1676 (Dutch) [archival].
+3. Catharina Bolnes, Inventory of the Vermeer household, 1676.
 Post-mortem inventory drawn up by Vermeer's widow.
-The primary source for the studio contents, including the two easels, palettes, grinding stones, and the props and ebonized frames that appear in the finished paintings.
+Primary source for the studio contents.

-4. Guild of Saint Luke, Delft.
-Guild Book of Master Painters, 1675 (Dutch) [archival].
-The registry of Delft master painters.
-Records Vermeer's admission in December 1653, his two terms as hoofdman (head of the guild), and his debts at his death.
+4. Guild of Saint Luke, Delft, Guild Book of Master Painters, 1675.
+Records Vermeer's admission in December 1653 and his two terms as hoofdman (head of the guild).
 The absence of an apprenticeship entry before 1653 is the basis for the continuing mystery of his training.

-5. Gerrit de Lairesse.
-Groot schilderboek (The Great Book of Painting), 1707 (Dutch) [treatise].
+5. Gerrit de Lairesse, Groot schilderboek, 1707.
 Dutch theoretical treatise written a generation after Vermeer's death.
-Not about Vermeer specifically but documents the period working method—dead-coloring, working-up, glazing—that the four-phase analysis of Vermeer's technique is built on.
+Documents the period working method (dead-coloring, working-up, glazing) on which the four-phase analysis of Vermeer's technique is built.